JonnyAsh/ISS-Logbook/README.md

 ------------------------------------------------------------

 ## 3.2 Registration
 Registration requires email (username), first name, and password.
 See user credentials (3.1).
-The password is hashed and salted)
+The password is hashed and salted.

 ## 3.3 Login